 If you really must light a bonfire, try to ensure that the material you need to burn is dry.
 This will minimise the amount of smoke produced.
-Here are some guidelines to help:
+You should:

-- Heaps of garden refuse provide a haven for small animals such as hedgehogs.
+- remember heaps of garden refuse provide a haven for small animals such as hedgehogs.
 Remember to check before you light the fire

 - never leave a fire unattended or leave it to smoulder - douse it with water if necessary